jipq6175/GPUXS/README.md

-# GPUSWAXS
+# GPUXS
-Calculating SWAXS profiles from large number of atoms using GPU
+Calculating X-ray scattering profiles from large number of atoms using GPU

 (Last Updated: 09/02/2019, Merged to SWAXS.jl, Archived 09/14/2020)